foundryvtt/dnd5e/wiki/Calendar.md

 ![Calendar HUD, Settings, and Set Date Dialog](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/calendar/calendar-summary.jpg)

 In addition to the calendar HUD, the system uses the passage of time for several gameplay mechanics.
-Items and activities with "Dawn", "Dusk", or "Day" usage recovery will automatically regain their uses as sunrise, sunset, or midnight respectively.
+Items and activities with "Dawn", "Dusk", or "Day" usage recovery will automatically regain their uses at sunrise, sunset, or midnight respectively.
 Also, if the bastion system is enabled, bastion actions will automatically progress towards completion as new days occur.

 ## Calendar Setup